onik121/jobguru-client-site/README.md

 * Any one can aply for jobs

-## Technologies i used on this prokject:
+## Technologies i used on this project:
 <div>
   <img src="https://skillicons.dev/icons?i=html" height="45" alt="html5 logo"  />
   <img width="15" />